 Symptoms of Twin Pregnancy at 25 Weeks

 The pressure that comes with a growing pregnancy will start making itself more evident in the coming weeks.
-This can make the symptoms of being pregnant with twins more evident.
+This can make the 25 weeks pregnant with twins symptoms more evident.
 Here are some of them:

 - At 25 weeks, your uterus will be pushing around all the organs in the abdominal region by quite a large degree.
 Your stomach and intestines will already be bearing the discomfort due to it.
 When hormones jump into the fray and make the situation worse, the chances of experiencing indigestion and acidity begin to increase at this week.
 It is usually the period when you may feel constantly full as well as end up passing gas quite frequently through the day.
 The intestinal trouble will tend to aggravate constipation by yet another degree.
 However, adequate water and fibre intake provide some relief.